Skip to main content

 Escalate when classification is fuzzy, GST/HST treatment is unclear, or work will happen in Canada.
 CRA says you can request a ruling for GST/HST certainty, and IRS guidance is clear that no single classification factor decides status.
 Use this standard on every cross-border freelance engagement to help reduce payment friction, scope risk, and compliance surprises without slowing good deals.

 Verify the payer, the payee, and whether payment is to you personally or to a business entity before you share tax documents.
-There is no single universal form for every setup, so use Add current required form after verification instead of letting AP choose by default.
+There is no single universal form for every setup, so the current required form must be verified with the payer's finance or tax team before AP defaults to a document.
 What to do next: get payer/payee status confirmed in writing before onboarding documents are finalized.

 Treat GST/HST as a verification step, not a default.
 Confirm treatment for the specific supply before invoicing, and if tax applies, show the applicable rate on the invoice.
 What to do next: if service location or registration status changed from the original setup, pause and recheck before you send the bill.